About this Artist

 Violinist Karen Gomyo has captivated audiences in North America, Europe and Australasia with her musical integrity, technical assurance and compelling interpretations.

 Ms. Gomyo has worked with the New York Philharmonic, the Cleveland and Philadelphia Orchestras, and the Chicago, San Francisco, Atlanta, Cincinnati, Houston, Vancouver, Indianapolis and Oregon symphonies, among many others.
-Recent and upcoming appearances in North America include a tour with the Toronto Symphony to Montreal and Ottawa, and re-engagements with the St. Louis, Detroit, Toronto, Milwaukee and New Jersey symphonies and the Minnesota Orchestra.
+Recent and upcoming appearances in North America include a tour with the Toronto Symphony to Montreal and Ottawa, and re-engagements with the New York Philharmonic, the Los Angeles Philharmonic at the Hollywood Bowl, and the St. Louis, Detroit, Dallas, Toronto, Milwaukee and New Jersey symphonies and the Minnesota Orchestra.

 Internationally, Ms. Gomyo has appeared with the Philharmonia in London, City of Birmingham Symphony Orchestra, WDR Symphony Orchestra Cologne, Bamberg Symphony, Danish National Symphony, Orchestre Symphonique de Radio France, Deutsches Symphony Orchestra Berlin, Vienna Chamber Orchestra and the Polish National Radio Orchestra in Europe; and in Australasia with the Hong Kong Philharmonic, the Sydney, Melbourne, Tasmania and West Australia (Perth) symphonies as well as on tour with the New Zealand Symphony.
 In October 2020, she made her debut with the Czech Philharmonic under the baton of Semyon Bychkov and returns to Prague to work with the orchestra again in December 2021.